Cisc0-gif/NetCrackPi/README.md

 # NetCrackPi

 The Network-Cracking-Pi is essentially a collective download candidate to turn your raspberry pi into a Network Cracker (for educational purposes of course).
-With NetCrackPi users don't have break the bank for a PenTesting laptop to change the OS on, instead for $35 the Raspberry Pi can act as their Network Cracking hidden weapon.
+With NetCrackPi users don't have break the bank for a PenTesting laptop and instead use the  35$ Raspberry Pi as their Network Cracking hidden weapon.

-DISCLAIMER: This tool is for educational purposes only.
-I am not responsible for the misuse by others of this tool in any way, shape or form.

 ## Features